Airbus, Safran team up on response to SpaceX: sources

 It is the first concrete step towards consolidation after Airbus Group Chief Executive Tom Enders, speaking exclusively to Reuters last month, called for a shake-up to prevent Europe becoming "irrelevant" in the $6.5 billion space-launch industry.

-His call for a bigger industry was triggered by the arrival of low-cost U.S. based Space Exploration Technologies (SpaceX), run by electric car mogul Elon Musk.
-[ID:nP6N0O9002]
+His call for a bigger say for industry was triggered by the arrival of low-cost U.S. based Space Exploration Technologies (SpaceX), run by electric car mogul Elon Musk.

 But industry sources say there have been disagreements with France's CNES space agency over the right strategy to adopt.